cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ## <a id='services'></a>Services, Service Instances and Service Plans ##

 On Cloud Foundry each service has many service plans, depending on the instance, they will vary greatly.
 For the purposes of this document we will always use the first service plan for each service.

-The Client class contains four service methods; services, service_instances, service_instance_by_name and service_instance.
+The Client class contains four service methods: services, service\_instances, service\_instance\_by\_name and service\_instance.

-The first method, 'services', returns a hash of all the available services on the targeted Cloud Foundry instance;
+The first method, 'services', returns a hash of all the available services on the targeted Cloud Foundry instance:

 ~~~ruby
 client.services.collect { |x| x.description }
 => ["MySQL database", "MongoDB NoSQL database", "Redis key-value store", "RabbitMQ message queue", "PostgreSQL database (vFabric)"]
 ~~~

-The 'service_instances' method returns the actual service instances currently provisioned on that account;
+The 'service_instances' method returns the actual service instances currently provisioned on that account:

 ~~~ruby
 pp client.service_instances